UPBGE/upbge/doc/python_api/rst/bge.render.rst

 .. function:: makeScreenshot(filename)

-   Writes an image file with the displayed image at the frame end.
+   Writes an image file with the current displayed frame.

    The image is written to *'filename'*.
    The path may be absolute (eg. ``/home/foo/image``) or relative when started with